kluchey/OMG/pages/MTH1W 3 Dice Games.md

 	- ### Challenge Rounds
 		- This game is a Battle Royale.
 Teams will compete to be the last group standing.
 		- Rules:
-			- Teams work under a time limit to solve a proh
+			- Teams work under a time limit to solve a problem correctly.
+A correct solution within the time limit makes the team safe.
+An incorrect solution does nothing.
+			- The first team to